Paid Up Additions (PUA): Get the Best Policy Design With This Big Shift

 Base premium is like making a mortgage payment on a house.
 Over time, you incrementally pay off a house.
 In the same way, base premium gradually pays up the death benefit in a whole life policy.
 Base premium proportionally buys more death benefit but contributes less to early cash value.

-Paid up additions are like fully paying for an added garage.
-That premium fully pays up a smaller amount of death benefit that’s annexed to your main policy.
-Dollars put into PUAs add to your policy’s cash value immediately.
-Proportionally, a paid up additions rider buys less death benefit, but contributes more to cash value.
+Paid-up additions are like fully paying for an added garage.
+That premium fully pays up a smaller amount of death benefit that’s annexed to your main life insurance policy.
+Dollars put into paid-up additions add to your life insurance policy’s cash value immediately.
+Proportionally, a paid-up additions rider buys less death benefit but contributes more to the cash value.

-Because of this interaction, finding the balance point of the right amount of each premium type is critical.
+Because of this interaction, finding the balance point of the right amount of each of the premium payments is critical.
 If you have too much base premium, you’ll end up bottom-heavy with a lot of death benefit, but a cash value that can’t readily be put to work for Privatized Banking.

-It could seem like the ideal policy has as narrow a margin of base premium as possible, with a maximum paid up additions rider.
+It could seem like the ideal insurance policy has as narrow a margin of base premium as possible, with a maximum paid-up additions rider.

-However, imagine policies were racehorses.
+However, imagine whole life insurance policies were racehorses.
 The heavier base policies would start out more slowly but could overtake the growth on other policies at the end of the race.
-The skinny base policies can start out with more initial cash value but run out of steam towards the finish line as their growth becomes more sluggish.
+The skinny base life insurance policies can start out with more initial cash value but run out of steam towards the finish line as their growth becomes more sluggish.

 (Find out more about maximum early cash value and long-term growth here.)

-Dividends are a main contributor of growth.
+Whole life policies earn dividends, which are a main contributor to cash value growth.
+As stated earlier, policyholders can set their policy’s dividend option to purchase paid-up additions.
 They’re applied on top of the guaranteed interest.